griffinlowry/griffinlowry.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student at Indiana University (Go Hoosiers! ❤️🤍) studying linguistics and minoring in speech and hearing sciences.
+I am a second year PhD student at Indiana University (Go Hoosiers! ❤️🤍) studying linguistics and minoring in speech, language and hearing sciences.
 I am interested in how articulation relates to acoustics, phonological inventories, language variation and change, language acquisition, and anatomy.
-Most of my research thus far has focused on dialects of North American English, but I am also interested in doing cross-linguistic research that aims to further understand the mechanisms of language change.
+Most of my research thus far has focused on dialects of North American English, but I also have experience with cross-linguistic research, including Polish.
 <br>
 <br>
 Before coming to Indiana, I was a research coordinator at the